bobcat1993/mvp_twilio/README.md

 A year on, and while we were able to help thousands of individuals with workplace stress, we have made the difficult decision to retire BobbyChat.

-However, we still get messages almost every week from individuals asking how they can access Bobby and so we've decided to share our MVP and some learnings (see the READMEs) in the hopes that it inspires others to build mental well-being solutions in a responsible manner.
+However, we still get messages almost every week from individuals asking how they can access Bobby and so we've decided to share our MVP and some learnings in the hopes that it inspires others to build mental well-being solutions in a responsible manner.

 # Table of contents